Saturday 25th May – Friday 31st May 2019

 Budapest is one of Europe’s most attractive and interesting capital cities and is only around a 30 minute taxi ride from Budapest airport.
 Why not take the opportunity to have an extra night or two here in the famous capital of Hungary?
 Please contact us for more details.

 These superb hides lend themselves to customized tours at any time of year and of any duration, and you will always be looked after in Hungary by János Oláh or a member of his team.
 Please contact us if you would like us to put together a customized Hungary hides bird photography tour itinerary for you.

-Other Wild Images bird photography tours in mainland Europe:
+Other Wild Images wildlife or bird photography tours in Europe (excluding Svalbard/Spitsbergen):